Swarm To Table brings edible insects to the Madison community

 - The UW Madison Department of Life Science Communication

 - Slow Food UW volunteers

 - Dr. Barrett Klein

 - Linda and Britney Mertens

-The Undergraduate Entomological Society’s hard work paid off and the group looks forward to welcoming you at Swarm-to-Table 2023!This article was posted in News and tagged swarm to table.
+The Undergraduate Entomological Society’s hard work paid off and the group looks forward to welcoming you at Swarm-to-Table 2023!This article was posted in Events, News and tagged Swarm to Table.